 Mental effects are common but vary by person.

-Steam rooms can reduce stress14 temporarily but may disrupt sleep15 if misused.
+Steam rooms can reduce stress temporarily but may disrupt sleep if misused.

 Stress Relief Mechanisms